-- C. determine that the independent auditor has a process in place to address the rotation of the lead audit partner and other audit partners serving the account as required under the SEC independence rules; - D. preapprove all audit and non-audit services provided by the independent auditor, including specific preapproval of internal control-related services based on PCAOB Rule 3525, and shall receive certain disclosure, documentation and discussion of non-prohibited tax services by the independent auditor based on PCAOB Rule 3524.
-The

-Committee shall not engage the independent auditor to perform non-audit services proscribed by law or regulation.
+- 3. determine that the independent auditor has a process in place to address the rotation of the lead audit partner and other audit partners serving the account as required under the SEC independence rules; - 4. preapprove all audit and non-audit services provided by the independent auditor, including specific preapproval of internal control-related services based on PCAOB Rule 3525, and shall receive certain disclosure, documentation and discussion of non-prohibited tax services by the independent auditor based on PCAOB Rule 3524.
+The Committee shall not engage the independent auditor to perform non-audit services proscribed by law or regulation.
 The Committee may delegate preapproval authority to a member of the Audit Committee.
-The decisions of any Committee member to whom preapproval authority is delegated must be presented to the full Committee at its next scheduled meeting;

-- E. regularly review with the independent auditor any audit problems or difficulties encountered during the course of the audit work, including any restrictions on the scope of the independent auditor's activities or access to requested information, and management's response.
-The Committee should review differences that were noted or proposed by the auditors but were passed (as immaterial or otherwise) and any management or internal control letter issued, or proposed to be issued, by the audit firm to the Company that is in addition to its audit report on the effectiveness of internal control over financial reporting; - F. set clear hiring policies for employees or former employees of the independent auditor that meet SEC regulations and applicable stock exchange listing standards, including monitoring the Company's compliance with the SEC's employee conflict of interest requirements; and - G. review and discuss with the independent public accountants the matters required to be discussed by Auditing Standard No. 1301 and Auditing Standard No. 2410, as adopted by the PCAOB and as amended from time to time.
+The decisions of any Committee member to whom preapproval authority is delegated must be presented to the full Committee at its next scheduled meeting; - 5. regularly review with the independent auditor any audit problems or difficulties encountered during the course of the audit work, including any restrictions on the scope of the independent auditor's activities or access to requested information, and management's response.
+The Committee should review differences that were noted or proposed by the auditors but were passed (as immaterial or otherwise) and any management or internal control letter issued, or proposed to be issued, by the audit firm to the Company that is in addition to its audit report on the effectiveness of internal control over financial reporting; and - 6. set clear hiring policies for employees or former employees of the independent auditor that meet SEC regulations and applicable stock exchange listing standards.

-VII.
-INTERNAL AUDIT OVERSIGHT AND RESPONSIBILITIES
+D. INTERNAL AUDIT OVERSIGHT AND RESPONSIBILITIES

-- A. review and approve the Internal Audit Department's annual audit plan and all major changes to the plan; - B. review and discuss with the internal auditors the scope, progress and results of executing the internal audit plan; - C. receive reports on the status of significant findings and recommendations, and management's responses; - D. review the Charter, reporting relationship, activities, staffing, organizational structure and credentials of the Internal Audit Department; - E. review and concur on the appointment, replacement, reassignment or dismissal of the Internal Audit Director, who shall have direct access to the Committee; and
+- 1. review and approve the Internal Audit Department's annual audit plan and all major changes to the plan; - 2. review and discuss with the internal auditors the scope, progress and results of executing the internal audit plan; - 3. receive reports on the status of significant findings and recommendations, and management's responses; - 4. review the Charter, reporting relationship, activities, staffing, organizational structure and credentials of the Internal Audit Department; - 5. review and concur on the appointment, replacement, reassignment or dismissal of the Internal Audit Director, who shall have direct access to the Committee; and review the Company's compliance and ethics programs, including legal and regulatory requirements, and review with management its periodic evaluation of the effectiveness of such programs.
+The Committee shall review and monitor compliance with (a) the Company's code of conduct and programs that management has established to monitor compliance with such code, (b) the rules and regulations of the US Securities and Exchange Commission and the programs that management has established to monitor compliance with such rules and regulations including the Company's insider trading policy and (c) the rules and regulations of the US Commodity Futures Trading Commission and the programs that management has established to monitor compliance with such rules and regulations of the US commodity Futures Trading Commission and the programs that management has established to monitor compliance with such rules and regulations of the US commodity Futures Trading Commission and the programs that management has established to monitor compliance with such rules and regulations including such rules and regulations that relate to the use of derivatives.

-F. review the annual performance of the internal audit function.
+6. review the annual performance of the internal audit function.

-VIII.
-COMPLIANCE OVERSIGHT AND RESPONSIBILITIES
+E. COMPLIANCE OVERSIGHT AND RESPONSIBILITIES